saeedehAsheri/Python_projects/Python_module_01/README.md

 # 🌻 Python OOP: The Garden Project

-Welcome to the documentation for the Garden Project.
 This project uses the concept of building and managing a digital garden to explain **Object-Oriented Programming (OOP)** in Python.

 Instead of talking about "data structures" and "algorithms," we talk about **Plants**, **Flowers**, and **Gardeners**.
 This guide explains every concept used in the code files.